Renaissance Investment Group LLC Sells 88 Shares of Automatic Data Processing, Inc. (NASDAQ:ADP)

-Automatic Data Processing (NASDAQ:ADP – Get Free Report) last issued its quarterly earnings data on Wednesday, January 31st.
-The business services provider reported $2.13 EPS for the quarter, beating the consensus estimate of $2.10 by $0.03.
-The firm had revenue of $4.67 billion during the quarter, compared to analyst estimates of $4.65 billion.
-Automatic Data Processing had a return on equity of 95.22% and a net margin of 19.14%.
-The business’s revenue for the quarter was up 6.3% compared to the same quarter last year.
-During the same quarter in the prior year, the business posted $1.96 EPS.
-On average, sell-side analysts expect that Automatic Data Processing, Inc. will post 9.14 EPS for the current year.
+Automatic Data Processing (NASDAQ:ADP – Get Free Report) last posted its earnings results on Wednesday, January 31st.
+The business services provider reported $2.13 earnings per share (EPS) for the quarter, topping the consensus estimate of $2.10 by $0.03.
+Automatic Data Processing had a net margin of 19.14% and a return on equity of 95.22%.
+The business had revenue of $4.67 billion for the quarter, compared to analyst estimates of $4.65 billion.
+During the same period in the prior year, the company posted $1.96 EPS.
+The company’s revenue for the quarter was up 6.3% on a year-over-year basis.
+Research analysts forecast that Automatic Data Processing, Inc. will post 9.14 EPS for the current year.

-The firm also recently declared a quarterly dividend, which will be paid on Monday, April 1st.
-Stockholders of record on Friday, March 8th will be paid a dividend of $1.40 per share.
+The business also recently declared a quarterly dividend, which will be paid on Monday, April 1st.
+Investors of record on Friday, March 8th will be issued a $1.40 dividend.
+This represents a $5.60 annualized dividend and a yield of 2.31%.
 The ex-dividend date of this dividend is Thursday, March 7th.
-This represents a $5.60 dividend on an annualized basis and a dividend yield of 2.31%.
-Automatic Data Processing’s payout ratio is 65.19%.
+Automatic Data Processing’s payout ratio is presently 65.19%.

 About Automatic Data Processing